-At around 3.30 in the afternoon the police discreetly opened one way out for people to leave the demonstration area by a small side street, but it was not obvious, one had to discover this route out by luck or chance.
+At around 3.30 in the afternoon the police discreetly opened one way out for people to leave the demonstration area by a small side street, but it was not obvious, one had to discover this route by luck or chance.

-The photographer Richard Wolff left at this time, so did not directly witness the later circumstances of the tragic death of a passer-by Mr Ian Tomlinson shortly after being assaulted by a riot policeman near the Bank of England.
+The photographer Richard Wolff left at this time, so he did not directly witness the later circumstances of the tragic killing of a passer-by Mr Ian Tomlinson shortly after being assaulted by a riot policeman near the Bank of England.
 This incident was recorded on video by a concerned member of the public and widely and internationally distributed.

 Though areas of the police lines or cordons blocking the people are perhaps likely to be more stressed, however the policing generally that was directly observed by the photographer within the centre parts of the Street Theatre - Bank of England G20 demonstrations, appeared to him to be reasonably calm, (needless to say, excluding the later above appalling incident).